 "No, and I really don't care," he waved his hand as we entered the common room.
 "So...
 Hagrid, huh?"

 "He knows a lot about magical creatures," I shrugged, "he's better than the library for getting homework done."

 "Wow, then he really must know his stuff.
 I never thought there'd come a day when Jane Montague would admit that anything is better than the library," he said sarcastically.

-I rolled my eyes and waved goodnight over my shoulder when we parted at the staircases up to bed.
-Some things were better than libraries… admittedly that was a very short list.
+I rolled my eyes and waved goodnight over my shoulder when we parted at the staircases.
+Some things were better than libraries… admittedly a very short list.